 The very first thing to do before moving your operations to cloud is assessing how moving to the cloud will transform incident response and forensics.
 Performing these operations in cloud is still a novel thing and thus, requires due consideration before making the big switch.

-Often times, businesses slowly transit to the cloud whilst still keeping a presence in their local data centre.
-This is where an organisation ought to be cautious, because its existing forensic and incident response tools might not be designed for the cloud model.
+Often times, businesses slowly transit to the cloud whilst still keeping a presence in their local data center.
+This is where an organization ought to be cautious, because its existing forensic and incident response tools might not be designed for the cloud model.
 This can render grey areas in the network thus, allowing possible security attacks to go unnoticed minus the ability to perform cloud forensics.
 A model that sits on both the physical world as well as cloud can be detrimental to a business if designed without thorough consideration.

-A gap (where we are and where we want to be) analysis on how the existing forensics and incident response tools or processes are used currently and how they will be utilised on the cloud is imperative.
+A gap (where we are and where we want to be) analysis on how the existing forensics and incident response tools or processes are used currently and how they will be utilized on the cloud is imperative.
 This will help in determining whether moving to cloud causes any limitations.

 Questions to Ask:

 When choosing a cloud vendor or provider that offers a robust computer forensic and incident response framework, always look out for the following pointers: